monciego/mastering-golang/notes.md

 When attempting to retrieve text that consists of more than a single word, challenges arise with `fmt.Scan()`.
 The function may not handle whitespace-separated inputs as expected, leading to complications in processing multi-word responses.

 Consider alternative methods or input handling functions if your application requires the capture of multi-word inputs.

+# Working with Packages in Go

+In the world of Go programming, mastering packages is essential for organizing and structuring your code effectively.
+This involves:

+## 1. Splitting Code Across Multiple Files

+- Break down your code into logical units by splitting it across multiple files.
+This not only enhances readability but also makes maintenance and collaboration more manageable.

+## 2. Splitting Code Across Multiple Packages

+- Embrace modularity by dividing your code into separate packages.
+Each package encapsulates related functionalities, promoting a clean and scalable architecture.

+## 3. Importing and Using Custom Packages

+- Leverage the power of reusable code by importing and utilizing custom packages.
+Whether built-in or external, packages streamline development and foster code reuse.